oils-for-unix/oils/doc/ref/chap-expr-lang.md

 ### re-literal

-Examples of eggex literals:
+An eggex literal looks like this:

+    / expression ; flags ; translation preference /

+The flags and translation preference are both optional.

+Examples:

     var pat = / d+ /  # => [[:digit:]]+

-You can specify flags passed to libc regcomp():
+You can specify flags passed to libc `regcomp()`:

     var pat = / d+ ; reg_icase reg_newline /